-Verification of Mortgage/Verification of Rent (VOM/VOR): Applications must be supported by the most recent 12 months mortgage and/or rent pay history.
+Verification of Mortgage/Verification of Rent (VOM/VOR): Applications must be supported by the most recent 12 months mortgage and/or rent pay history (24 months required for WVOE loans).
 A VOM must be obtained for all outstanding mortgages the borrowers have if not evidenced by their credit report, including private mortgages.
-The VOM/VOR is reviewed for delinquencies with the greatest weight focused on the last 12 to 24-months depending on housing history requirement (0x30x12).
+The VOM/VOR is reviewed for delinquencies with the greatest weight focused on the last 12 to 24-months depending on housing history requirement (0x30x12 or 0x30x24).
 See matrix for max LTV.
 Verification needs to reflect pay history up to date as of application date.
-If

-Credit Bureau Report does not reflect pay history required, other acceptable methods of verification are as follows:
+If Credit Bureau Report does not reflect pay history required, other acceptable methods of verification are as follows: